ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

   - For Operating System, select Raspberry Pi OS (32-bit/64-bit)
   - For Storage, select the inserted SD-Card
   - In Advanced options (Cog icon):
-    - Set `pi.local` as hostname
+    - Set `pi0.local` as hostname
     - Set `admin` as username
     - Enable `Enable SSH` and `Use password authentication` options.
 This allows for remote access and control of Raspberry Pi 4 via SSH from local PC.
     - Enable `Configure wireless LAN` option, then add network details so that Raspberry Pi 4 will automatically connect to the network
   - Write to SD-Card
 - [Connect](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/3) and [Start up](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/4) Raspberry Pi 4 with SD-Card
 - [SSH into Raspberry Pi](https://www.makeuseof.com/how-to-ssh-into-raspberry-pi-remote/#:~:text=SSH%20Into%20Raspberry%20Pi%20From%20Windows&text=In%20the%20PuTTY%20dialog%2C%20select,the%20connection%20details%20in%20PuTTY.)
-4 from local PC with the command `ssh admin@pi.local`
+4 from local PC with the command `ssh admin@pi0.local`
 - SSH only provides *terminal* access to Raspberry Pi 4.
 To *remotely control the desktop interface* of Raspberry Pi 4, we use VNC (Virtual Network Computing).
 To enable VNC connection:
   - First, enable VNC Server on Raspberry Pi 4.
 SSH into Raspberry Pi 4 from local PC, then enter `sudo raspi-config`.
 Now with the arrows select `Interfacing Options`, navigate to `VNC`, choose `Yes`, and select `Ok`.
   - Install [Real VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) on local PC
-  - Open local VNC Viewer, enter `pi.local:0` or `[IP address of Raspberry Pi 4]`.
+  - Open local VNC Viewer, enter `pi0.local:0` or `[IP address of Raspberry Pi 4]`.
 To find the IP address of Raspberry Pi 4, SSH into Raspberry Pi 4 from local PC, then enter `hostname -I`.
   - Enter login credentials that were set while configuring Raspberry Pi Imager.
 If not set, default username is `pi` and default password is `raspberry`.
   - The VNC session should start, and the Raspberry Pi desktop should be available.